jbogarin/go-cisco-spark-resty/docs/MembershipsApi.md

 Lists all room memberships.
 By default, lists memberships for rooms to which the authenticated user belongs.

 Lists all room memberships.
 By default, lists memberships for rooms to which the authenticated user belongs.
 Use query parameters to filter the response.
-Use roomId to list memberships for a room, by ID.
-Use either personId or personEmail to filter the results.
+Use roomID to list memberships for a room, by ID.
+Use either personID or personEmail to filter the results.
 Long result sets will be split into pages.

 ### Parameters